farzadazimipour/farzadazimipour/README.md

 ## Hi there 👋

-I’m **Farzad**, an Android Software Engineer focused on building high-performance, scalable mobile applications.
+I’m **Farzad**, an Android Software Engineer focused on building high-performance, scalable, and maintainable mobile applications.

 **Core expertise:**